dorkusprime/nodejs_versioned/README.md

 This repository contains **Dockerfile** of [Node.js](http://nodejs.org/) for [Docker](https://www.docker.com/)'s [automated build](https://registry.hub.docker.com/u/dorkusprime/nodejs/) published to the public [Docker Hub Registry](https://registry.hub.docker.com/).

-The `master` branch here corresponds to the `lastest` tag in Dockerhub, which installs Nodejs@latest.
+The `master` branch here corresponds to the `lastest` tag in Dockerhub, which installs `nodejs@latest`.
 Any other versions are under their own branches here, and correspond to their versioned tags in Dockerhub.

 ### Base Docker Image